Created for expats living in Japan

 Feeling Sick in Japan?
 Use These Japanese Words and Phrases

-Here is a list of some of the most frequent illnesses and disorders that may need seeking medical attention.
+If it is emergency and you would like to ask someone to call an ambulance in Japan, you can say "Kyukyu-sha o yonde kudasai (please call an ambulance)".
 Remember to express your problem clearly: if the dispatcher understands what's going on, the ambulance will be able to assist you as soon as it arrives.
 Furthermore, you will receive the most accurate and well-informed counsel possible, based on your specific circumstances.
+For more information, please check "Medical Emergencies in Japan: How to Communicate in Japanese".
+For a list of emergency telephone numbers in Japan such as ambulance, police, fire department, and more, please check this article.

 Illness and Conditions in Japanese